Ivan Bahrianyi: Early years

-Ivan Bahrianyi was born in the village of Kuzemyn, Kharkiv Governorate, Russian Empire, to the family of a bricklayer.
+Ivan Bahrianyi was born in the village of Kuzemyn, Kharkov Governorate, Russian Empire, to the family of a bricklayer.
 He could not receive education consistently due to difficult living conditions during World War I, the Russian Revolution, and the post-war chaos.
 At the age of six, he started in parochial school.
 Later, Bahrianyi finished higher elementary school in Okhtyrka.
 Having completed his secondary education in 1920, he entered a locksmith school before being admitted to an artistic school.
 That same year, he witnessed the murders of his grandfather and uncle.

 "I was just a 10-year-old boy when the Bolsheviks invaded my mind as a bloody nightmare, appearing as the executioners of my people.
 This was in 1920.
 At the time, I lived with my grandfather in a village on a beekeeping farm.
 My grandfather was 92 years old and had lost an arm.
 Then, one evening, some armed men speaking a foreign language came.
 Right in front of my eyes and those of my cousins, they tortured him to death while we screamed in terror.
 They also killed one of his sons — my uncle.

 They killed my grandfather because he was a wealthy Ukrainian farmer (he owned 40 hectares of land) and opposed 'the commune.'
 They killed my uncle because, during the national liberation struggle of 1917–18, he was a soldier in the Ukrainian National Republic Army.
 He fought for the freedom and independence of his people."